A clear introduction to motion graphic design: what it is, how it differs from animation, where you see it, and the tools behind it.

 - Talk to a course advisor to discuss how you can transform your career with one of our courses.

-- Pursue our Graphic Design courses - all courses are taught through live, interactive classes by industry experts, and some even offer a Job Guarantee.
+- Pursue our Motion Graphics Course, taught through live, interactive classes by industry experts.

 Note: All information and/or data from external sources is believed to be accurate as of the date of publication.